Crested geckos are adorable pets, but they’re fairly sensitive in nature.

 Characteristics To Look For When Sexing Your Crested Gecko

-There is, unfortunately, no single way to tell with absolute certainty if your gecko is male or female.
+Unfortunately, there is no single way to tell whether your gecko is male or female.

-Rather, you will have to closely examine your lizard and take several factors into account to make an educated guess.
+Rather, you will have to closely examine your lizard and consider several factors to make an educated guess.

 The main four characteristics you will be analyzing when sexing your gecko are as follows:

-Male geckos have a line of very large, pronounced preanal pores above their vents which stretch across their bellies and hind legs.
+Male geckos have a line of small but pronounced preanal pores above their vents.

 These pores look like small, shiny dots in the centers of their scales.